- A military commission signed by Abraham Lincoln as President during the U.S Civil War in March 1863

 The commission is for Thomas H. McDill as Assistant Quartermaster of Volunteers with the rank of captain.

-A superb piece of American history, signed by one of the nation's greatest Presidents.
+This document is superb piece of American history, signed by the nation's greatest President.
+Read more about it in our newsletter.

 Free global shipping.
 28-day returns.
 Certificate of Authenticity and our Lifetime Moneyback Guarantee of Authenticity included.